jaysonalfie/-100daysofcode/log.md

 **Thought's**:I tried to approach this thinking it can be done in a day but no...I have to take time and be patient

 **Link To Work**: https://github.com/jaysonalfie/Aquaflow-Project

+### June 13th 2024 - Day 49 of 100

+**Today's Progress**:I was able to create a single page website and integrate a chatbot that I have been working on.

+**Thought's**:I had to use the basic tools and man did I realise that there is always a lot to learn and at least I got a glimpe at how responsivity works through CSS.
+Looking foward to researching more.

+**Link To Work**: no link to the project but it is in the works.